st0rmw1ndz/dmenu/README.md

 - [grid](https://tools.suckless.org/dmenu/patches/grid/) - allows you to render dmenu's entries in a grid
 - [case-insensitive](https://tools.suckless.org/dmenu/patches/case-insensitive/) - changes case-insensitive item matching to default behaviour
 - [border](https://tools.suckless.org/dmenu/patches/border/) - adds a border around the dmenu window

+## Information

+For more information, see the [dmenu page](https://tools.suckless.org/dmenu/) on the suckless website.